eNMS-automation/eNMS/README.md

 The user can choose a device and a set of getters.
 The query will be sent to the device and the output displayed in the middle panel.

-The getters output can also be retrieved and store on the server periodically, by selecting a frequency in the right-side panel.
+The getters output can also be retrieved and stored on the server periodically, by selecting a frequency in the right-side panel.
+The output will be stored in the 'getters' folder of the application.

 ![NAPALM Getters](https://github.com/afourmy/e-napalm/blob/master/readme/napalm_getters.png)